Lane SJ, Shishido CM, Moran AL, Tobalske BW, Arango CP, Woods HA. 2017

 Contractile behavior of the avian pectoralis: a new paper from the flight lab

 Brandon Jackson, Bret Tobalske, and Ken Dial published a paper in the Journal of Experimental Biology exploring the functional and evolutionary implications of the pectoralis.
-Check out the research article.
+Check out "The broad range of contractile behavior of the avian pectoralis: functional and evolutionary implications" article.

 BBC reports our findings

 The BBC reports our findings on wing-assisted inclined running (WAIR.)
-Check out the article.
+Check out the "Flap-running in birds is key to flight evolution" article.